 Each applicant for an original Learner Permit is required to show documented proof of identity, date of birth, lawful status in the US, Social Security Number, Vermont residency and current residential address.

 Individuals under the age of 18 are subject to the provisions of Vermont's Graduated License laws, which are indicated below:

 An individual 15 years of age or older may operate a motor vehicle if they hold a valid Learner's Permit and are accompanied by one of the following people (riding in the vehicle beside the driver):

 - A licensed and unimpaired parent or guardian.

 - A licensed or certified and unimpaired driver education instructor.

 - A licensed and unimpaired individual who is at least 25 years of age.

 - To apply for a Learner's Permit, an individual must have maintained a "clean" driving record in the previous two (2) years.

 - An individual must possess a Learner's Permit for at least one (1) year prior to obtaining a Junior Driver's License.

 - Prior to obtaining a Junior Driver's License, an individual must complete an additional forty hours of practice behind the wheel, with at least ten hours being nighttime driving, while accompanied by one of the individuals indicated above who is riding beside the driver.
-Proof of this additional practice must be submitted to DMV at the time of application for a Junior Driver's License, on a form provided by DMV and certified by one of the individuals indicated above.
-The Driving Practice Log Sheet ( 247.83KB) has been created for this purpose.
+Proof of this additional practice must be submitted to DMV at the time of application for a Junior Driver's License.

 - An individual must have maintained a "clean" driving record without any Learner Permit recalls, suspensions or revocations for a six-month period prior to obtaining a Junior Driver's License.